YC-collection/achuwilson.github.io/projects/blindgrasp.md

 <br>
 **1. GelSight Finger**

   The original GelSight gripper consists of a planar sensing area of size 24x18mm.
 It works well for tasks like estimating hardness of objects, generating pointclouds for object recognition etc. But it will be inefficient for exploring tasks in clutter, since it can only see forces coming from a single direction.
-In case of human fingerrs, they are  cylindrical in shape and the most sensitive area is the inner semi cylindrical finger tip.
+The traditional two finger gripper is good for grasping tasks, but would perform poor in exploring through the clutter because of its non-streamline shape.
+In case of human fingerrs, they are  oval-cylindrical in shape with the most sensitive area as the inner flattened surface.
 So, one of the hardware enhancements would be to model and design a curved Gelsight sensor and gripper.
 It is best illustrated in the figure below

  <br>
 {% include image.html url="/images/gelsight_curved.png" href="../projects/blindgrasp" caption="Tactile exploration in clutter would require a curved GelSight Gripper" width=600  align="center" %}